Kolping Society: History

 Adolph Kolping was born in 1813 in Kerpen, the son of a poor shepherd.
 Although a good student, he could not afford to continue his education and in 1831 he became an apprentice to a shoemaker in Cologne.
 As a poor young workman, he became acquainted with the disadvantages suffered by men of his class on their journeys, in factories, and in city lodging-houses, and it influenced his decision to become a Catholic priest.
 Lacking the necessary education, he continued to work as a shoemaker.
 In 1834, at the age of twenty-three, he entered secondary school.
-In 1841 he gave up shoemaking to begin theological studies in Munich.
-After further studies in Bonn and Cologne, Kolping was ordained on 13 April 1845 at the Minoritenkirche in Cologne.
+In 1841 he gave up shoemaking to begin theological studies at the Ludwig-Maximilians-Universität München.
+After further studies at the University of Bonn and the University of Cologne, Kolping was ordained on 13 April 1845 at the Minoritenkirche in Cologne.